aptro/aptro.github.io/_posts/2016-06-22-Jupyter-Notebook-Nginx-Setup.markdown

 As the Notebook server runs On Tornado which uses the websockets for some part of the Client Interaction.
 Standard nginx proxy pass uses the Http protocal.
 So we need to add some configuration to work.

-For Interacting with the Terminal and And Kernal it uses the WSS(websocket protocal).
+For Interacting with the Terminal and And Kernel it uses the WSS(websocket protocal).
 You can find more about this [here](https://github.com/jupyter/notebook/issues/625#issue-112465411)

 **Heres My Nginx configuation.**